drieu/checker/README.md

 Checker is a simple hello world firefox plugin.
-You could find the same on firefow home pages.
+You could find the same on firefox home pages.

 How to build ?
 --------------

+If it doesn't exist, create a bin directory in $CHECKER_DIR.
+In $CHECKER_DIR, you will have the following : bin src

 ```shell